 Transport

-To get to the meeting point for the Aberdeen Fishing Village Tour (Aberdeen 1773), take the MTR South Island Line to Lei Tung Station.
-Exit from A1 and head harbourside via Wah Ting Street.
-Turn right at the promenade and walk until you see Hung Shing Temple on your right.
-The pier is on your left.
+From MTR Lei Tung Station, Exit A1, head harbourside via Wah Ting Street.
+Turn right at the promenade and Hung Shing Temple will be on your right.

 More Routes